Vyral/marc-highfill-recruiting/_posts/2020-12-15-q-how-can-you-score-one-more-deal-each-month.md

 {% include youtube.html %}

-*Here’s how our coaching systems can bring you one extra deal per month. *
+*Here’s how our coaching systems can bring you one extra deal per month.&nbsp;*

 Do you want to close more deals?
 If so, could you benefit from advanced and ongoing coaching to help grow your business?&nbsp;